 Windows 8.1 Blue – the latest and updated OS version of Windows 8 may hit the market by end of June 2013.
 This is not another patch or Service Pack update from Microsoft, it’s like a new OS.
 Windows 8.1 (codenamed as ‘Blue’) will be arriving with some of the features which were missed by users very much in Windows 8.
 Let’s see here what’s new in Windows 8.1 and will it be enough for home and business users to convince an upgrade?

 Even though the latest OS will be arriving without any killer features, but the minor new features will satisfy home and business users.
-There are some leaked screen shots of 8.1 available on internet, and few confirmation from Microsoft staff too.
+There are some leaked screenshots of 8.1 available on the internet, and few confirmations from Microsoft staff too.

 Microsoft has released a video about what’s new in Windows 8.1, which was embedded below.

 As of current confirmation, this is not the exact Microsoft’s default start button like in earlier Operating Systems.
 A new Microsoft Windows logo will appear on the bottom left-hand corner of the desktop.
 We need to customize it to get most of the start button icons.

 Sysprobs earlier published a guide about how to get start button/menu in Windows 8/2012 by third-party tools.

 Yes, latest Windows 8.1 supports direct boot to desktop mode and you can avoid first tiles based start screen.
 I rarely use tiles based start screen in my Windows 8 desktop computer, I always click on the desktop tile to get into usual desktop screen after system boot up.
 So, with this new feature, I can directly get the usual desktop screen, which will be loved by most of the users.

 The latest version might have some interesting changes in the interface, desktop, tiles, wallpaper, and search.